|Jean LeLoup & Bob Ponterio

 Next, select the text box that you wish to animate.
 We'll start with the Mecano! text box.

-In the Animation Pane, select Add Animation.
+In the Animations Ribbon, select Add Animation.
 Use Entrance / Fly In.
-Change From Bottom to From Right.
+Change the Effect Options From Bottom to From Right.
 Of course, if you prefer, you can use a different effect.

 Now we will link this effect to the appropriate Action Button.
 The default trigger for the new effect is Start: On Click.
 The only other options under Start are With Previous and After Previous, but we can find more options by selecting the Mecano text box drop-down box (see the image to the right).
 The drop-down box gives access to additional Effect and Timing options.